top of page

 • Does camp ever fill up?

 In 2021 and 2022, all of our camp areas quickly filled up!
 The week of the 4th of July is always the last to fill.
+This year, we are accepting half the number of campers as in recent years, so we anticipate spots filling quickly.

 • What are your bathroom and handwashing facilities like?